ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Is there a broad category?
 Don't have, there are other definitions that need to happen first

 Eric: thoughts similar to last 2 comments - can we be quantitative about dimensional use - eg, a lot of elements are how much does data get aggregated and mixed in, vs how much is preserved.
 Foundation model building mixes much together and context is lost, difference is less about things being separate as how many things have been pulled together.
-Can we have a quantitative scale of 1:1 in/out or "agregated according to this scale".
+Can we have a quantitative scale of 1:1 in/out or "aggregated according to this scale".

 Nick: I like the proposed changes - a way to help decide could be, AI crawlers need to know themselves & which category they fit into.
 Teams in companies who build small tools may not know where they fit in, may cause deeper analysis of who does what, but if crawlers can self-categorize that is a good metric